JonathanPalma-code/user-account/README.md

-# A project gives the possibility for any person to report a monument vicinity that is damaged, in bad condition or scheduled for destruction in real time!
+# A project that gives the possibility for any person to report a monument vicinity that is damaged, in bad condition or scheduled for destruction in real time!

 ## 👇 ./Watch this first 👇
 https://www.youtube.com/watch?v=Ti40BT08SQM